-- (a) Complete applications for reappointment and privileges will be transmitted to the Chief of Staff, who will review the individual's education, training, and experience and prepare a written report stating whether the individual continues to meet all qualifications.
-This report will be forwarded to the MEC. - (b) If the applicant has experienced any of the following events during his or her last appointment cycle, Medical Staff Services will flag the application and contact the relevant Medical Staff leader(s) to request a confidential summary report for inclusion in the applicant's reappointment file: - (1) was the subject of an automatic relinquishment of appointment or clinical privileges (except for those relinquishments that result from incomplete medical records); - (2) voluntarily agreed to modify clinical privileges or to refrain from exercising some or all clinical privileges for a period of time for reasons related to the applicant's qualifications or performance; - (3) was the subject of a written letter of warning or reprimand; - (4) participated in a Performance Improvement Plan; - (5) resigned any or all clinical privileges while clinical care, professional conduct, or health status was being reviewed under this Policy or other Medical Staff policy; - (6) resigned any or all clinical privileges while under, or in exchange for not conducting, an investigation under this Policy; - (7) was the subject of a precautionary suspension of clinical privileges; - (8) was the subject of a formal investigation in accordance with this Policy; - (9) was subject to a malpractice judgment or settlement that involved an unexpected death or significant injury to a patient; - (10) if employed by the Hospital or Munson Healthcare, was subject to an employment action or corrective action plan related to clinical competence or professional conduct; and/or and/or - (11) was involved in any other event which, in the discretion of Medical Staff Services, after consulting with the CMO, raises a significant concern about the applicant's clinical competence, professional conduct, or ability to safely practice.
+- (a) Complete applications for reappointment and privileges will be transmitted to the applicable department chair, who will review the individual's education, training, and experience and prepare a written report stating whether the individual continues to meet all qualifications.
+This report will be forwarded to the Credentials Committee. - (b) If the applicant has experienced any of the following events during his or her last appointment cycle, Medical Staff Services will flag the application and contact the relevant Medical Staff leader(s) to request a confidential summary report for inclusion in the applicant's reappointment file: - (1) was the subject of an automatic relinquishment of appointment or clinical privileges (except for those relinquishments that result from incomplete medical records); - (2) voluntarily agreed to modify clinical privileges or to refrain from exercising some or all clinical privileges for a period of time for reasons related to the applicant's clinical performance; - (3) was the subject of a written letter of warning or reprimand; - (4) participated in a Performance Improvement Plan; - (5) resigned any or all clinical privileges while clinical care, professional conduct, or health status was being reviewed under this Policy or other Medical Staff policy; - (6) resigned any or all clinical privileges while under, or in exchange for not conducting, an investigation under this Policy; - (7) was the subject of a precautionary suspension of clinical privileges; - (8) was the subject of a formal investigation in accordance with this Policy; - (9) was subject to a malpractice judgment or settlement that involved an unexpected death or significant injury to a patient; - (10) if employed by the Hospital or Munson Healthcare, was subject to an employment action or corrective action plan related to clinical competence or professional conduct; and/or - (11) was involved in any other event which, in the discretion of the CMO, raises a significant concern about the applicant's clinical competence, professional conduct, or ability to safely practice.

-- (c) The MEC will then review the applicant's reappointment file (i.e., the reappointment application, the Chief of Staff's report, any confidential summary report, quality profiles and data, and any other supporting materials) and make a recommendation. - (d) If the recommendation of the MEC is to grant reappointment and privileges, it will be forwarded to the Board for final action.
-If the recommendation of the MEC is unfavorable, the individual will be notified by the CEO of the right to request a hearing, after taking the steps described in Section 5.A.6. - (e) If a favorable recommendation has been made regarding an application that has been flagged by Medical Staff Services as described in paragraph (b) above, the applicant's complete reappointment file, along with the recommendation of the MEC, will be made available to the Board when the application is presented for final action.
+- (c) The Credentials Committee will then review the applicant's reappointment file (i.e., the reappointment application, the department chair's report, any confidential summary report, quality profiles and data, and any other supporting materials) and may invite the applicant to meet to discuss his or her application if any questions or concerns exist before making a recommendation.
+The recommendation of the Credentials Committee will be forwarded, along with the applicant's reappointment file, to the MEC for review and recommendation. - (d) The MEC may accept the recommendation of the Credentials Committee, refer the application back to the Credentials Committee for further review, or state specific reasons for disagreement with the recommendation of the Credentials Committee.
+If the recommendation of the MEC is to grant reappointment and privileges, it will be forwarded to the Board for final action.
+If the recommendation of the MEC is unfavorable, the individual will be notified by the CEO of the right to request a hearing, after taking the steps described in Section 5.A.6. - (e) If a favorable recommendation has been made regarding an application that has been flagged by Medical Staff Services as described in paragraph (b) above, the applicant's complete reappointment file, along with the recommendation of the Credentials Committee and the MEC, will be made available to the Board when the application is presented for final action.
 All other applications that have received a favorable recommendation will be included on the consent agenda for the Board's approval of all routine applications.